 Minnesota has adopted the Uniform Trade Secrets Act (UTSA) at Minn.
 Stat. § 325C.01, et seq.
 This statute applies broadly.
 While confidentiality or non-compete agreements have a role in the analysis, the statute does not specifically require them in order to gain relief.
-The statute is a remedy in addition to other remedies, such as a breach of contract.
+The statute is a remedy in addition to other remedies, such as a breach of contract or civil theft.

 What is trade secret misappropriation under Minnesota law?

 UTSA at Minn.
 Stat. § 325C.01, subd.
 5 defines a “trade secret” as follows:

 [I]information, including a formula, pattern, compilation, program, device, method, technique, or process, that: (i) derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use, and (ii) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.

 There is also a detailed definition of “misappropriation” in the statute.
 “Misappropriation” generally includes acquiring a trade secret by improper means, or disclosing or using it without proper consent.

 What remedies can a company use to protect trade secrets in Minnesota?

 If a company's trade secrets have been misappropriated, that company can get a court injunction under Minn.
 Stat. § 325C.02 for actual or threatened misappropriation.
 The injunction could potentially last until the trade secret has ceased to exist, which could be many years.